Thesys-lab/parity-models/train/README.md

 Epoch 2. train.
 Top-1=0.5585, Top-5=0.9221, Loss=62.2081:  36%|############################6                                                   | 154/430 [00:00<00:01, 195.82it/s
 ```
 Let's walk through these step-by-step:
-* `mnist base-mlp 2 mse add sub`: This line prints information about the
+* `mnist base-mlp 2 torch.nn.MSELoss coders.image.ConcatenationEncoder coders.summation.SubtractionDecoder`: This line prints information about the
    configuration currently being trained.
 In this case, this indicates that
    we are training with the MNIST dataset using an MLP model, with k=2,
-   using mean-squared-error as loss, using the addition encoder and subtraction
+   using mean-squared-error as loss, using the concatenation encoder and subtraction
    decoder.
 * `Base model train accuracy is 59754 / 60000 = 0.9959`: These lines show the
    accuracy of the original model which coded computation over which coded computation